-Last Updated on January 5, 2022 by scottkandh
+Last Updated on January 19, 2022 by Scott Charleboix

 In this post, leverage broken links to improve your SEO we’ll look at ways that you can use broken links on websites to improve your SEO and build your Domain Authority (DA) score at the same time.